 - parmesan finely grated to serve

 - Fry bacon gently in a saucepan.
 Once cooked, add in the carrots, celery and onion and cook softly until slightly brown and the onion is translucent½ lb bacon, 1 large carrot, 2 celery stalks, 1 small onion

-- Add in the pork mince and stir constantly until browned (see notes re fat)
+- Add in the pork mince and stir constantly until browned (see notes re fat)1 lb pork mince

 - Add in the wine, tomato paste and a little of the stock.
 Stir to combine½ cup dry red wine, 2 tablespoon tomato paste, 1 cup chicken stock, 1 cup whole milk, salt and pepper to taste

 - Simmer for two hours, gradually adding in the remaining stock and milk during that time.
 Season to taste with salt and pepper

-- To serve ladle a scoop of the meat mixture over some freshly cooked pasta and top with parmesan cheese
+- To serve ladle a scoop of the meat mixture over some freshly cooked pasta and top with parmesan cheesepappardelle, parmesan

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.